 However, there is a long list of exceptions, i.e. expenses that cannot be treated as tax-deductible costs despite the underlying purpose of generating revenue.
-Non-deductible costs include for example contractual penalties resulting from the supply of defective goods or services, entertainment costs, accrued but unpaid or written off interest, etc.
+Non-deductible costs include for example contractual penalties resulting from the supply of defective goods or services, entertainment costs, accrued but unpaid or written-off interest etc.

-Since 1 January 2021, CIT obligations have been extended to limited partnerships and general partnerships (in which the general partners are not only natural persons) having their registered office or place of management in the territory of Poland.
+CIT obligations also apply to joint-stock limited partnerships, limited partnerships and selected general partnerships (in which the general partners are not only natural persons) having their registered office or place of management in the territory of Poland.

-Essentially, this means that the income generated by limited partnerships (and certain general partnerships) which, up to 1 January 2021, were treated for CIT purposes as tax-transparent entities, is covered by CIT at the partnership level.
+Essentially, this means that the income generated by the above partnerships, which were previously treated for CIT purposes as tax-transparent entities, are currently covered by CIT at the partnership level.
 Subsequently, there is also taxation on payments made to partners at the partner level.
-The new regulations provide under certain conditions a tax exemption on the portion of revenue earned by limited partners due to participation in a limited partnership (up to PLN 60,000 of revenue annually).
+The regulations provide under certain conditions a tax exemption on the portion of revenue earned by limited partners due to participation in a limited partnership (up to PLN 60,000 of revenue annually) and also special tax exemption for general partners.